tcpipuk/tomfos.tr/docs/postgres/index.md

+---
-# PostgreSQL for Synapse Homeservers
+title: PostgreSQL for Synapse Homeservers
+description: Master the database behind your Matrix Synapse server.
+Explore guides on setting up, configuring, and optimising PostgreSQL for peak performance and reliability.
+---

 Welcome to my PostgreSQL guides!
 If you're here, you're likely interested in optimising and understanding how PostgreSQL works with your Matrix Synapse Homeserver.